questdb/documentation/reference/function/date-time.md

 To explicitely convert from `Timestamp` to Date you can use `CAST(ts_column AS Date)`.
 To convert from `Date` to `Timestamp` you can `CAST(date_column AS Timestamp)`.

-### Programmatically convert from native Date object into QuestDB timestamp
+### Programmatically convert from language-specific datetimes into QuestDB timestamps

 Different programming languages use different types of objects to represent the `Date` type.
 To learn how to convert from the `Date` type into a `Timestamp` object in Python, Go, Java, JavaScript, C/C++, Rust, or C#/.NET, please visit